Ahmad Shamlou: 1970–1979

 In 1970, Blossoming in the Mist was published.
 He also directed a few documentary films for television and published several short stories for children.
 In 1971, he redid some of his earlier translations.

-In 1972, he taught Persian literature at Tehran University.
+In 1972, he taught Persian literature at the University of Tehran.
 Several audio cassettes were released of Shamlou reciting other classical and modern poets' work.
-He obtained membership in the Iranian Academy of Language.
+He obtained membership in the Academy of Persian Language and Literature.
 He published several new translations and wrote a few film scripts.
 He traveled to Paris for medical treatment.

 In 1973, two new collections, Abraham in Fire and Doors and the Great China Wall, were released, along with several new translations.
 "The Song of Abraham in Fire" in the collection, Abraham in Fire is one of the most well-crafted and famous contemporary Persian poems written by Ahmad Shamlou.
 Shamlou connects his poem to the collective consciousness of the whole world, presenting characters of the hero and even the social scapegoat rather in a curious way as we read about the case of a man who sacrifices himself for land and love and, yet, who is betrayed by others due to their ignorance and biases.
 In 1975, he published his work and study of Hafez.
 In 1976, he travelled to the United States and gave poetry readings in many cities.
 He participated in the San Francisco Poetry Festival before returning to Iran.

 In 1977, he published his new poem, Dagger on the Plate.
 He left Iran in protest of the Shah's regime and stayed in the United States for a year, giving lectures in American universities.

-In 1978, he left the United States for Britain to act as the editor-in-chief for a new publication called Iranshahr; he resigned after 12 issues and returned to Iran just after the advent of the revolution.
+In 1978, he left the United States for Britain to act as the editor-in-chief for a new publication called Iranshahr; he resigned after 12 issues and returned to Iran just after the advent of the Iranian Revolution.
 He rejoined the Union of Iranian Writers and began publishing a new periodical, Ketab-e Jom'e to great success.
 1978 was a very active year in his life, and he published many poems and translations, as well as giving numerous lectures and readings.
 He was also elected to the membership of the Writer's Union's leadership.
 1979 was also a year of intense activity.
 The first and second volumes of The Book of Alley went to print.
-He was also re-elected as member of the Writer's Union's leadership.
+He was also re-elected as a member of the Writer's Union's leadership.